 In a first for Australia, social media influencers must now abide by an Influencer Marketing Code of Practice.

-The move this month follows the lead of America and the United Kingdom, where influencers have been legally required to disclose their advertising partnerships by using #ad or #Sponsored since September 2017.
+The move follows the lead of America and the United Kingdom, where influencers have been legally required to disclose their advertising partnerships by using #ad or #Sponsored since September 2017.

-Released on July 1 by the newly formed Australian Influencer Marketing Council (AIMCO), the Australian Influencer Marketing Code of Practice aims to build greater transparency and trust for the industry.
+On July 1, the newly formed Australian Influencer Marketing Council (AIMCO) released an Influencer Marketing Code of Practice in an aim to build greater transparency and trust for the industry.

-MBA Lawyers social media law expert Matt Windle said that for the industry to mature, transparency and guidelines for which brands and influencers enter into contracts, whether written or verbal, was pivotal.
+MBA Lawyers social media law expert Matt Windle said that for the influencer marketing industry to mature, transparency and guidelines for which brands and influencers enter into contracts, whether written or verbal, was pivotal.

 “Disclosure is important because advertising must be in line with Australian Consumer Law, which states that you must not engage in conduct that is likely to mislead or deceive,” he said.